huanghua1994/huanghua1994.github.io/_pages/about.md

 My research interests include:

 * High-performance computing and parallel computing;
-* Matrix computation;
+* Numerical linear algebra algorithms;
 * Computational chemistry;
-* Performance engineering.
+* Efficient algorithms for data science.

 I am always looking for new collaborators.
-Please don’t hesitate to reach out if you would like to hear more about my work or start a new collaboration!
+Please don't hesitate to reach out if you would like to hear more about my work or start a new collaboration!
 The best way to contact me is via email: huangh223 at gatech.edu / huangh1994 at outlook.com.